mcinquin/OVH-Server-Availability/README.md

 # OVH-Server-Availability

 ## Review
 This PERL script check Kimsufi/SYS servers availibility for purchase.
 You can choose between sending an email or just showing in standard output as notification.

-##Version
+## Version
-1.4
+1.5

 ## Requirements
 * LWP::UserAgent